xmengkinaxis/CPP/System Design Interview Checklist.md

 | Regular security audits                        | Security                                             |
 | Least privilege principle                      | Security                                             |

-Remember that achieving these attributes often involves trade-offs, and the strategies you choose will depend on your specific application requirements, budget, and the complexity you're willing to manage.
+Remember that achieving these attributes often involves trade-offs, and **the strategies you choose will depend on your specific application requirements, budget, and the complexity you're willing to manage**.

 ## 1.4 Prioritize requirements

 Break it down, to the most important, minimal features for your system.

 ## 1.5 Design Considerations (no do, or assumption)